rastokme/tp1/README.md

 ## Overview

 In this project, an CI/CD pipeline with Docker and Ansible is set up.
-It is an application with backend API, proxy, network and a frontend web server, it si completely deployed by using containerization.
+It is an application with backend API, proxy, network and a frontend web server, it is completely deployed by using containerization.

 ## Repository Structure